We cover the following areas for mobile on-site tree milling;

 Rather than having the trees cut up for firewood or sent to for biomass fuel why not have them milled into planks, dried and made into furniture.

-For most people this is the image they have of the inside of a tree, the end grain that is revealed once a tree is felled and cut into logs.
+For most people these images are all they see of the inside of a tree, the end grain that is revealed once a tree is felled and cut into logs.

 Window of opportunity: